luong-komorebi/Awesome-Linux-Software/README.md

 - [QT Creator](https://www.qt.io/ide/) - Fully-stocked cross-platform integrated development environment for easy creation of connected devices, UIs and applications.![Freeware][Freeware Icon]
 - [Rabbit VCS](http://rabbitvcs.org/) - RabbitVCS is a set of graphical tools written to provide simple and straightforward access to the version control systems you use. [![Open-Source Software][OSS Icon]](https://github.com/rabbitvcs/rabbitvcs) ![Freeware][Freeware Icon]
 - [Sqlite Browser](http://sqlitebrowser.org/) - Visually create, manage, and view sqlite database files. ![Freeware][Freeware Icon] [![Open-Source Software][OSS Icon]](https://github.com/sqlitebrowser/sqlitebrowser)
-- [Sublime](https://www.sublimetext.com/) - One of the best text editor of all time. ![Freeware][Freeware Icon]
 - [Swift](https://swift.org/download/) - Swift is a general-purpose programming language built using a modern approach to safety, performance, and software design patterns. ![Freeware][Freeware Icon]
 - [Ubuntu-SDK](https://developer.ubuntu.com/en/phone/platform/sdk/installing-the-sdk/) - The official Ubuntu SDK. ![Freeware][Freeware Icon]
-- [VSCode](https://code.visualstudio.com) - Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, OS X and Linux.
-It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages (C++, C#, Python, PHP) and runtimes.![Freeware][Freeware Icon]
 - [Zsh](http://www.zsh.org/) -  A powerful command line shell. [![Open-Source Software][OSS Icon]](http://sourceforge.net/p/zsh/code/ci/master/tree/)

 ### E-Book Utilities